Immunisations help to keep us healthy at work. They also keep the people you are working with, and the wider community, healthy too.

 What jobs are higher risk?

-Many jobs have a higher risk of exposure to infectious diseases, and for some, there is even a higher risk of spreading these diseases to people who are mostly either too sick or too young to be immunised.
+Many jobs have a higher risk of exposure to infectious diseases, and for some, there is an even higher risk of spreading these diseases to people who are either too sick or too young to be immunised.
 These jobs include:

 - carers